El Maracanazo: Background

-For the 1990 FIFA World Cup, the South American Football Confederation (CONMEBOL) received 3.5 berths (including Argentina who already qualified as title holders).
+For the 1990 FIFA World Cup, the South American Football Confederation (CONMEBOL) received 3.5 berths (including Argentina, who already qualified as title holders).
 The other teams were grouped into three groups.
-The winners of Groups 1 and 3 qualified directly for the World Cup, while the winner of Group 2 had to play an intercontinental play-off against the winner of Oceania's qualifying.
-Chile, Venezuela and Brazil were assigned to Group 3.
+The two group winners from Groups 1 to 3 with the best records qualified directly for the World Cup, while the lowest-ranked group winner had to play an intercontinental play-off against the winner of Oceania's qualifying.
+Chile, Venezuela, and Brazil were assigned to Group 3.

-In the qualifiers, Chile beat Venezuela 3–1 in Caracas, drew 1–1 with Brazil in Santiago and beat Venezuela 5–0 in Mendoza, Argentina as FIFA had banned Chile from playing at home after crowd trouble in the match against Brazil.
-With both teams due to play each other, Chile and Brazil were leading the group with 5 points each although Brazil were top on goal difference.
-This meant Chile needed to beat Brazil to qualify.
+In the qualifiers, Chile beat Venezuela 3–1 in Caracas, drew 1–1 with Brazil in Santiago, and beat Venezuela 5–0 in Mendoza, Argentina as FIFA had banned Chile from playing at home after crowd trouble in the match against Brazil.
+With both teams due to play each other, Chile and Brazil were leading the group with 5 points each, although Brazil was on top in goal difference.
+This meant that Chile needed to beat Brazil to have a shot of qualifying.